 Always fascinated by words, voices and what people have to say, whilst studying Theatre at Bristol Uni it was outside of the lectures where things really came together, at the student radio station Burst.
 I presented and produced my own show with the content reflecting everything that I love; showcasing new and local talent, the immediacy and intimacy of live sessions, and of course a good old chat.
 It’s been a love affair ever since and after Uni I made my passion my profession, presenting the market leading breakfast show for North Somerset’s Star radio, and a weekly show for Mix 96 before packing my bag and heading up to see what London had to offer.

 Although my first love will always be radio, I’ve also fallen for other forms that batted their big beautiful broadcasty eyes at me along the way.
 TV tempted me in 2008 and the BBC has been a happy home for me now for many years.
-I was chosen as the voice of a campaign re-aligning and re-igniting BBC1 and 2’s image identities and following the success of the campaign my inventive and distinct scripts were also put to more regular use as an announcer for BBC3.
+I was initially chosen as the voice of a campaign re-aligning and re-igniting BBC1 and 2’s image identities.
+Following the success of that campaign, my inventive and distinct scripts were also put to more regular use as an announcer for BBC3.

-Right now, I’m keeping myself busy with voiceovers for ads and brands such as Heart, Rowse Honey and Magnum, still doing a spot of BBC television continuity announcing, hosting and comparing more live events, and currently co-developing and hosting a live talk and podcast series that asks some of life’s more uncomfortable ‘big questions’.
+Right now, I’m keeping myself busy with voiceovers for ads and brands such as Heart, Rowse Honey and Magnum, still doing a spot of BBC television continuity announcing, hosting and compering more live events, and currently co-developing and hosting a live talk and podcast series, ‘Talk Wordy To Me‘, that aims to celebrate all the things we are told we shouldn’t feel.
 So yeah, I’m still not bored of listening quite yet.